How to Declutter For a House Move

 A 2017 documentary estimated that we hoard 30 billion pounds of unwanted clothing as a nation – and that’s just clothes.
 A study shows that 1 in 2 people admit to holding onto household items for longer than they should.
 That’s 54% of the UK with increasingly cluttered homes.
 By decluttering before a house move, you will be saving yourself a lot of time and money during the packing process as fewer items mean fewer moving boxes.

-Why Declutter Before Moving House?
+Why Should You Declutter Before Moving House?

 Decluttering can be a highly therapeutic exercise, so you won’t be surprised to hear that it’s scientifically proven to improve your happiness.
 An organised home signals an organised life and mind.
-Not only is it more aesthetically pleasing, but a clutter-free home can actually help you to sleep better.
-When you declutter before moving house, you are very much “starting as you mean to go on”, freeing yourself of junk and unwanted items and moving on, in every sense.
+Not only is it more aesthetically pleasing, but a clutter-free home can actually help you sleep better.
+When you declutter before moving house, you are very much “starting as you mean to go on”, freeing yourself of unwanted items and moving on, in every sense.

 Although decluttering is, ideally, a constant, ongoing process, you’ll most likely find that moving house requires a concerted decluttering effort.
 Decluttering before moving will save you money on your home removal costs, as the removal team will be packing up fewer unnecessary items.

 Don’t forget, if you declutter after you’ve been received your removal quote, then do let the removal company know to see if they can adjust the quote.
-For more information of what you should do before moving house, check out our moving house checklist.
+For more information on what you should do before moving house, check out our moving house checklist.

 Why is Decluttering So Difficult?

 We waste 3,680 hours of our lives looking for lost items such as keys, mobile phones and wallets.
-Declutter, and you could start to earn back some of these precious lost hours.
+Declutter and you could start to earn back some of these precious lost hours.

 Data from Compare the Market